annanya111/ResumeIQ/README.md

 ## 📋 Overview

-ResumeIQ is an intelligent resume analyzer that leverages artificial intelligence to evaluate your resume against real-world job standards.
-It provides structured feedback on skills, formatting, ATS compatibility, and actionable improvement suggestions to boost your job readiness.
+ResumeIQ is an intelligent resume analyzer that evaluates your resume against real-world job standards.
+It provides structured feedback on skills, formatting, and ATS compatibility to help you optimize your resume for better job prospects.

 Whether you're a recent graduate or an experienced professional, ResumeIQ helps you optimize your resume with:
 - **Real ATS Scoring** - Get realistic ATS (Applicant Tracking System) scores
-- **AI-Powered Feedback** - Receive personalized improvement suggestions
+- **Detailed Feedback** - Receive comprehensive analysis and suggestions
-- **Skill Gap Detection** - Identify missing skills for your target role
+- **Skill Gap Detection** - Identify missing skills and keywords for your target role
 - **Professional Dashboard** - Clean, intuitive UI for easy analysis

 ---